 - More sleep and less screen time.
 Discover the NHS recommended sleep guidelines for children of all ages.

-For more information and other ways to help children who are very overweight, see the NHS child health measurement programme.
+For more information and other ways to help children who are very overweight, see the NHS Choices advice on helping children achieve a healthy weight.

 Overall, the best way is to achieve a healthy weight from the start, beginning with the first stages of weaning and developing a lifelong love of good food.